Soccer-Messi's PSG draw Guardiola's Man City in Champions League group stage | Sports-Games

 Soccer-Messi's PSG draw Guardiola's Man City in Champions League group stage

-Real Madrid will play Inter Milan, Shakhtar Donetsk and Moldovan debutants Sheriff Tiraspol in Group D while Spanish champions Atletico Madrid and Liverpool were together in a tricky Group B with former winners Porto and AC Milan.
-Six-times winners Liverpool and manager Juergen Klopp will at least have fond memories of Atletico's Metropolitano stadium after winning the 2019 title there against Tottenham Hotspur.
+That is the magnitude of this competition."
+Spanish champions Atletico Madrid and Liverpool were drawn in a tricky Group B with former winners Porto and AC Milan, while Real Madrid play Inter Milan, Shakhtar Donetsk and Moldovan debutants Sheriff Tiraspol in Group D. Six-times winners Liverpool and manager Juergen Klopp will at least have fond memories of Atletico's Metropolitano stadium after winning the 2019 title there against Tottenham Hotspur.

 Lionel Messi's new club Paris St Germain will play Manchester City, managed by the Argentine's former Barcelona coach Pep Guardiola, after being drawn together in Champion's League Group A on Thursday.
-Messi joined Qatar-owned PSG, who will also face Bundesliga side RB Leipzig and Belgium's Brugge, from Barcelona this month after the Spanish side were unable to afford a new contract.
+Messi joined Qatari-owned PSG, who will also face Bundesliga side RB Leipzig and Belgium's Brugge, from Barcelona this month after the Spanish side were unable to afford a new contract for the forward.

-The draw pits two of European soccer's wealthiest teams against each other yet again as they both seek a first title, with City beating the French side 4-1 on aggregate in last season's semi-finals.
+The draw pits two of European soccer's wealthiest teams against each other once again as they both seek a first Champions League title, with City beating the French side 4-1 on aggregate in last season's semis.
 Abu Dhabi-owned City went on to lose the final to Premier League rivals Chelsea, who were drawn in Group H against Juventus, Zenit St Petersburg and Malmo.

 City have yet to lose to PSG in the Champions League but Messi has also scored more goals against them -- six in six games -- than any other side in the competition.
+"After the Porto, Liverpool, Atletico Madrid group, our group is probably the second most difficult one," said City's director of football Txiki Begiristain.

-Real Madrid will play Inter Milan, Shakhtar Donetsk and Moldovan debutants Sheriff Tiraspol in Group D while Spanish champions Atletico Madrid and Liverpool were together in a tricky Group B with former winners Porto and AC Milan.
+"Some of the big names in football are going to be out.
+That is the magnitude of this competition."
+Spanish champions Atletico Madrid and Liverpool were drawn in a tricky Group B with former winners Porto and AC Milan, while Real Madrid play Inter Milan, Shakhtar Donetsk and Moldovan debutants Sheriff Tiraspol in Group D.

 Six-times winners Liverpool and manager Juergen Klopp will at least have fond memories of Atletico's Metropolitano stadium after winning the 2019 title there against Tottenham Hotspur.
 "I laughed, to be honest, pretty loud because it is a tough group obviously," Klopp told Liverpoolfc.com.